redifo/ege-restaurant/README.md

 Logout:

 Users can choose to log out, which triggers a redirection to the homepage with a corresponding success message.
+Logout page did not have a go back button by default so i have added a button that triggers the goback button on the browsers.

 ![Logout](documentation/img/signout.png)